thepaulz/refurbished-steam-deck-notifier/README.md

 * `--country-code`: Country code for Steam API (default: `DE`, **important**)
 * `--role-mapping`: JSON file containing Discord role mappings (optional)
 * `--csv-dir`: Directory path for daily CSV log files (optional)
+* `--package-ids`: Comma-separated list of package IDs to track (optional).
+If not specified, all models are tracked.
+Example: `"1202542,1202547"` to track only 512GB OLED and 1TB OLED.

 ### Full Example